ncsa/TGI_RAILS_Documentation/docs/source/running_jobs/index.rst

 Accounting
 -------------------------

-The charge unit for *Delta* is the Service Unit (SU).
-This corresponds to the equivalent use of one compute core utilizing less than or equal to 2G of memory for one hour, or 1 GPU or fractional GPU using less than the corresponding amount of memory or cores for 1 hour (see table below). *Keep in mind that your charges are based on the resources that are reserved for your job and don't necessarily reflect how the resources are used.* Charges are based on either the number of cores or the fraction of the memory requested, whichever is larger.
-The minimum charge for any job is 1 SU.
+The charge unit for *TGI RAILS* is the Service Unit (SU).
+This corresponds to the equivalent use of one compute core utilizing less than or equal to 2G of memory for one hour. *Keep in mind that your charges are based on the resources that are reserved for your job and don't necessarily reflect how the resources are used.* Charges are based on either the number of cores or the fraction of the memory requested, whichever is larger.

 ========= ============ ======================== ======= =======
 Node Type              Service Unit Equivalence
 Cores     GPU Fraction Host Memory
+CPU core               1                        N/A     2 GB
-CPU Node               1                        N/A     2 GB
+CPU Node               96                       N/A     2 GB
-GPU Node  Quad A100    16                       1 A100  62.5 GB
+GPU Node  8-way H100   120                      1 H100  62.5 GB
-\         Quad A40     16                       1 A40   62.5 GB
-\         8-way A100   16                       1 A100  250 GB
+temp GPU  Quad  A100   40                       1 A100  62.5 GB
-\         8-way MI100  16                       1 MI100 250 GB
 ========= ============ ======================== ======= =======

-Please note that a weighting factor will discount the charge for the reduced-precision A40 nodes, as well as the novel AMD MI100 based node - this will be documented through the ACCESS SU converter.

 Local Account Charging
 ~~~~~~~~~~~~~~~~~~~~~~